Schitzos/node-API/readme.md

-This Script is make using Node.js
+This Script is make using Node.js and Mysql

 How to use.
 0. Open you cmd